Shareholder Fights: The Power of the Courts to Resolve

 The Appointment of a Receiver to Manage the Company During Litigation

-A Custodial receiver is appointed for the limited purpose of preserving the assets of the corporation for a predetermined period of time, for example, during litigation between fighting shareholders.
-Custodial receivers do not acquire legal title to corporate Assets and property and are without power to liquidate and dissolve the corporation.
+A Custodial receiver is appointed for the limited purpose of preserving the corporation’s assets for a predetermined period, for example, during litigation between fighting shareholders.
+Custodial receivers do not acquire legal title to corporate Assets and property and are without the power to liquidate and dissolve the corporation.

 THE APPOINTMENT OF A FISCAL AGENT IN LIEU OF A RECEIVER

-The appointment of a receiver can be avoided provided the shareholders can persuade a court that the interests of the corporation can be accomplished by a less intrusive means.
-As an alternative remedy to protect the corporation, a fiscal agent with limited but specified powers can be appointed by the court.
-A fiscal agent is an interim solution designed to be a temporary appointment to avoid the more expansive powers of a receiver.
-Generally, the fiscal agent’s responsibilities will be limited to the financial safeguard of a corporation’s resources, say when claims of fraudulent or excessive expenditures, officer compensation and diversion of corporate resources are denied.
+The appointment of a receiver can be avoided if the shareholders can persuade a court that the corporation’s interests can be served by a less intrusive means.
+As an alternative remedy to protect the corporation, a court may appoint a fiscal agent with limited but specified powers.
+A fiscal agent is an interim solution, a temporary appointment intended to avoid the more expansive powers of a receiver.
+Generally, the fiscal agent’s responsibilities will be limited to the financial safeguarding of a corporation’s resources, such as when claims of fraudulent or excessive expenditures, officer compensation, or the diversion of corporate resources are denied.

 THE APPOINTMENT OF A PROVISIONAL DIRECTOR

-A court of equity also has the authority to appoint one or more provisional directors to handle the affairs of the corporation during controversies.
+A court of equity also has the authority to appoint one or more provisional directors to manage the corporation’s affairs during controversies.
 Provisional directors are appointed by the Chancery Judge if it is determined that their placement in the company is in the best interests of the corporation and its shareholders.
 A court can appoint a provisional director(s) even when the corporation’s bylaws, certificate of incorporation, or governing resolutions adopted by the Board of Directors or shareholders prohibit anyone but certain individuals from serving on the Board of Directors.
-Provisional directors have the same rights and powers as elected directors until they are removed by the court, or by the vote or written consent of all or a majority of shareholders entitled to vote for a director unless a court decides otherwise.
-But remember a provisional director is just that, a director and nothing more.
+Provisional directors have the same rights and powers as elected directors until they are removed by the court, or by the vote or written consent of all or a majority of shareholders entitled to vote for a director, unless a court decides otherwise.
+But remember, a provisional director is just that, a director and nothing more.
 In and of itself, the provisional director does not have control over the corporation beyond his or her director’s title.

 THE APPOINTMENT OF A CUSTODIAN IN LIEU OF A RECEIVER